WOMEN, PHOTOGRAPHY, CONFLICT

 Fast Forward: Women in Photography – Conference 4 – Tbilisi, Georgia

-UPDATE: Due to the global pandemic situation, the conference is postponed and will take place in June, 2021
+UPDATE: Due to the global pandemic situation and the war in Ukraine, the conference is postponed and will take place in 2023.

 Tbilisi Photography & Multimedia Museum, Tbilisi, Georgia